Buenaventura River

-The non-existent Buenaventura River, alternatively San Buenaventura River or Río Buenaventura, was once believed to run from the Rocky Mountains to the Pacific Ocean through the Great Basin region of what is now the western United States.
+The non-existent Buenaventura River, alternatively San Buenaventura River or Río Buenaventura, was once speculated as running from the Rocky Mountains to the Pacific Ocean through the Great Basin region of what is now the western United States.
 The river was chronologically the last of several imagined incarnations of an imagined Great River of the West which would be for North America west of the Rockies what the Mississippi River was east of the Rockies.
-The hopes were to find a waterway from coast to coast, sparing the traveling around Cape Horn at the tip of South America.
+The hopes were to find a water route most of the way from coast to coast, sparing the long voyage around Cape Horn at the tip of South America.